Extra support when you need it

 National Energy Action is an energy charity that helps low income households.
 It provides educational and training material about energy efficiency.
-For more information visit their website or call them on 0191 261 5677.
+For more information and for contact details visit their website (0191 261 5677).

 Foundations is the organisation responsible for coordinating the work of all home improvement agencies in the UK, including Care & Repair agencies.
-For more information call 0300 124 0315.
+For more information contact details go to their website.

 Get more time to pay